-The District adheres to GASB Statement Number 31, "Accounting and Financial Reporting for Certain Investments and for External Investment Pools" (GASB 31).
+The District adheres to GASB Statement No. 31 and/or GASB Statement No. 79, "Accounting and Financial Reporting for Certain Investments and for External Investment Pools" (GASB 31).
 Under this Statement, the District has elected to show all investments at fair value, with the exception of the Local Government Surplus Funds Investment Pool Trust Fund (State Board of Administration), an external 2a7-like investment pool.
 The Local Government Surplus Funds Investment Pool Trust Fund's shares are stated at amortized cost, which approximates fair value.